Marker Logo

 Topics.
 This historical marker is listed in these topic lists: ArchitectureSettlements & SettlersWaterways & Vessels.
 A significant historical year for this entry is 1767.

 Location.
 42° 47.841′ N, 73° 46.15′ W. Marker is in Halfmoon, New York, in Saratoga County.
-Marker is on Riverview Road, on the left when traveling west.
+It is on Riverview Road, on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Clifton Park NY 12065, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Clute’s Dry Dock (approx. 0.4 miles away); Vandenburgh Dunsbach Ferry (approx. 0.4 miles away); a different marker also named Clutes Dry Dock (approx. 0.4 miles away); Fort's Ferry (approx. 1.4 miles away); Cast Iron Whipple Truss Bridge, 1869 (approx. 1.4 miles away); Vischer Ferry Nature and Historic Preserve (approx. 1.4 miles away); Whipple Iron Truss Bridge (approx. 1.4 miles away); Erie Canal (approx. 1.4 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Clute’s Dry Dock (approx. 0.4 miles away); Vandenburgh Dunsbach Ferry (approx. 0.4 miles away); a different marker also named Clutes Dry Dock (approx. 0.4 miles away); Fort's Ferry (approx. 1.4 miles away); Cast Iron Whipple Truss Bridge, 1869 (approx. 1.4 miles away); Vischer Ferry Nature and Historic Preserve (approx. 1.4 miles away); Whipple Iron Truss Bridge (approx. 1.4 miles away); Erie Canal (approx. 1.4 miles away).

 Paid Advertisement